zkmkarlsruhe/language-identification/README.md

 # Repo Name
-"WHAT is it doing?"
+"Short Description WHAT is it doing?"

 This code base has been developed by [ZKM | Hertz-Lab](https://zkm.de/en/about-the-zkm/organization/hertz-lab) as part of the project [»The Intelligent Museum«](#the-intelligent-museum).
-Please raise issues, ask questions, throw in ideas or submit code as this repository is intended to be an open platform to collaboratively improve "XXXXX"
+Please raise issues, ask questions, throw in ideas or submit code, as this repository is intended to be an open platform to collaboratively improve "TOPIC NAME"

 ##### Target Platform
 Tested under Ubuntu 18.04 using python 3.7 and tensorflow 2.3